|Location||7 Scarfe Crt, Dartmouth|

 - Requires frequent bending, reaching, repetitive hand movements, standing, walking, squatting and sitting, with some heavy lifting, pushing and pulling exerted regularly throughout a regular work shift.

 Hours of Work

 Work week can be flexible to work within applicants schedule but will be set consistent times each week, some flexibility may be required.
-Scheduled hours range between 32 to 40 hours 4 days per week.
+Fully time role scheduled hours range between 32 to 40 hours 4 days per week.
 Please note there is some option for travel that can be discussed.

 Nova Scotia SPCA is an equal opportunity employer and welcomes all qualified applicants, regardless of gender, race, age, sexuality, or disability.
 SPCA provides a competitive salary and a rewarding work environment.
 Preference will be given to candidates who self-identify as African Nova Scotians, racially visible persons, persons with disabilities, Aboriginal persons and persons of the LGBTQ+ community.
 We encourage applicants to self-identify.

 Interested applicants are asked to submit their resume and cover letter indicating salary expectations to firstname.lastname@example.org As long as this job description remains posted it is an indication that the position has not been filled and we are still accepting resumes.

 Please quote “SPCA RVT Dartmouth” in the subject heading in your email reply.